EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/schema-creation.md

     }
    ```

+   - `.IgnoreAttributes` - A list of Attribute types which will cause the builder to ignore the field/property when building the schema.
+These are additional to GraphQLIgnoreAttribute

 ### Adding all fields on a type

 `AddAllFields()` on the schema type will automatically add all the fields on that .NET type.